Icinga/icinga2/doc/11-cli-commands.md

 > **Note**
 >
-> The debug console does not currently support SSL certificate verification.
+> The debug console does not currently support TLS certificate verification.
 >
 > Runtime modifications are not validated and might cause the Icinga 2
 > daemon to crash or behave in an unexpected way.
 Use these runtime changes